tjm253/tjm253.github.io/_posts/2022-09-15-IEEE-Club-Project.md

 ## Overview and Purpose

-IEEE Club combines the efforts of engineering students from multiple disciplines to build a function machine.
+IEEE Club combines the efforts of engineering students from multiple disciplines to build a functioning machine or robot.
 The project will include designing and constructing a machine for either an IEEE competition or challenge.

 ## Role